 Institutions in the financial sector are facing a far-reaching transformation.
 A sustainable realignment will be successful if it is anchored in the mindset of those involved and thus in the corporate culture.

 In the Mindful Finance Institute we combine:

 - In-depth expertise in financial sustainability

-- Long experience with change processes, mindfulness methods and corporate culture
+- Extensive experience with change processes, mindfulness methods and corporate culture

 Financial sustainability is becoming the cornerstone of financial institutions’ future business models.
 We are building on this.